Skip to content

 1. Primary Storage

-Primary storage is memory the computer uses directly to run programs and process data.
-It is fast but temporary.
+Primary storage is the memory the computer uses directly to run programs and process data.
+It is fast but volatile (data is lost when the power is off).

 • RAM (Random Access Memory): Stores data temporarily while the computer is working.
 The data is lost when the system is powered off.